DIY Slat Wall Tutorial

 Step 4: Installing the Slats

-For outlets, I cut custom pieces around them so everything looked professional.
-And on corners, I overlapped the front slat over the side slat for a polished finish—no awkward inside corners.
+For outlets, I cut custom slat pieces so everything fit cleanly.
+On corners, I planned ahead to overlap the front slat over the side slat (as opposed to the side slat over the front slat) for a polished finish with no awkward seams.
+It's all in the details!

 Step 5: Filling, Caulking & Touch-Ups

-Confession: I did run into a snag when reinstalling the upper trim—I nailed it in crooked and had to pull it out along with a bunch of slats.
-Morale dipped a bit, but hey, that’s DIY life!
-After reattaching everything correctly, I caulked the fronts of each slat for a seamless, custom look.
+Confession time: I did hit a snag when reinstalling the upper trim.
+I nailed it on crooked and had to remove it - along with several slats - to fix it.
+Morale dipped briefly, but that’s DIY life.
+After reinstalling everything correctly, I caulked the front edges of each slat to make the wall feel truly custom.

 The Finished Look ✨

-After peeling the tape and doing final touch-ups, the slat wall turned out sleek, modern, and totally custom.
-Best of all, it was budget-friendly and my friends absolutely love the result.
+After peeling the tape and doing final touch-ups, the slat wall turned out sleek, modern, and completely custom - without the high price tag.
+Best of all, it was budget-friendly, and my friends absolutely love how much character it adds to their space.

-This design is super versatile—you could try it in a living room, bedroom, hallway, or anywhere you want a statement wall.
+This design is incredibly versatile and works in living rooms, bedrooms, hallways, entryways, or anywhere you want a statement wall.